bedrock-rtx/Bedrock-RTX-WiKi/index.md

 Welcome to the `Unofficial` Wiki for Minecraft Bedrock RTX.
 This space is dedicated to providing tutorials, blogs, and guides to help you make the most out of Minecraft with RTX.

 !!!info Info
-This is not affiliated with Mojang Studios.
+This site is not affiliated with Mojang Studios.
 !!!

 ## Contents